When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-As far as Bosch powered electric mountain bikes go, this offering from Cube represents excellent value-for-money at under £1600.
+As far as Bosch-powered electric mountain bikes go, the Cube Acid Hybrid One 400 represents excellent value for money at £1699.
 Having previously ridden and reviewed the hybrid version of this bike, my exceptions were high.

 For those of you familiar with Cube, you will be aware of their mountain bike heritage.
 The excellent Agile Ride frame geometry gives the Acid Hybrid ONE easy, intuitive handling that is predictable and safe.

 The 2020 model of this bike is now available, there have been minor tweaks here and there but the overall specification remains the same.

 The front forks are the entry-level Suntour XCM, with 100mm of travel.
 These are the kind of forks you would usually find on a £400 mountain bike.
 They are absolutely fine as long as you are aware of their limitations and don’t attempt any heroics!
 This bike is definitely aimed at the commuter or weekend rider, who does some casual off-road riding.

 If you want an all-weather commuter, then there are provisions to mount a rear rack and mudguards – the front forks have a fixing point for SKS mudguard stays.

 The components on this bike are all fairly typical of a mountain bike in the £350 – £500 price range.
 The chainset is an FSA 38t with a Shimano 11-34 9-speed rear cassette, served by a Shimano RD-M2000-SGS, rear derailleur.
 The gear shifter is a Shimano SL-M2000, which works absolutely perfectly and provides crisp, precise shifting.

 The brakes are Shimano MT200 hydraulic brakes, with a 180mm disc rotor front and rear.
 The wheels are Cube’s own brand ZX20 32h rims with Shimano HB and FH-TX505 hubs.